NUMU Vegan Mozzarella Gains Traction Across Greater New York Area Pizza Scene

 "None of the places I used to frequent had vegan cheese, so I would bring NUMU to some of the best pizzerias in New York City.
 To my delight, they loved it," said Gunars Elmuts, Founder of NUMU Vegan Cheese.
 "It took a long time to get the right flavor and texture, but when we got it, it was well worth the effort."

-After perfecting his formula, word spread about Elmut's revolutionary cheese.
+After perfecting his formula, word spread about Elmuts' revolutionary cheese.
 Early adopters include noted investors, chefs and pizza connoisseurs.
 Brooks Headley, the James Beard Award-winning chef at the vegetarian burger bar, Superiority Burger, calls it "the only vegan cheese that matters."

 "When we started carrying NUMU we didn't realize how much demand there would be for this mozz.
 As word spread, NUMU became an essential part of our offerings and customers now come here specifically for our vegan pies," said Scarr Pimentel, owner of Scarr's Pizzeria.
 "NUMU is the only vegan mozz we'll use on our pizza."